conan-io/conan-io.github.io/_posts/2019-01-21-OpenCV-conan-packages.markdown

 {% endhighlight %}

 as they are linked differently from libraries.
-Mostly, these frameworks are fo multimedia-related technologies available on Apple platforms.
+Mostly, these frameworks are for multimedia-related technologies available on Apple platforms.

 ### Future: other options and dependencies

 As stated previously, OpenCV is a very large and complex library, and it really has tons of options.
-And currently, our conan package doesn't support them all.
+And currently, our Conan package doesn't support them all.
 You may check the list of available options on their [GitHub repository](https://github.com/opencv/opencv/blob/4.0.1/CMakeLists.txt#L208).
 It literally takes almost 300 lines of CMake code just to declare all these options!
 This is something that actually hard to model in one shot.
 Moreover, most of the options depend on other 3rd-party libraries.

 Just a few examples: